 If a worker collapses or loses consciousness in a contaminated zone, remove protective clothing and respiratory protective gear as soon as possible to determine if the administration of CPR is necessary.
 If so, complete decontamination while CPR is being administered.
 Continue CPR until emergency medical units arrive.
-If CPR is not required, complete decontamination and transport to the occupational clinic or the hospital; administer other first aid as indicated.
-The field site will have at least one person certified in CPR and first aid per shift.
+If CPR is not required, complete decontamination and transport to hospital; administer other first-aid as indicated.
+The field site will have at least two persons certified in CPR and first-aid per shift.

-14.7 EMERGENCY TELEPHONE NUMBERS
+16.7 EMERGENCY TELEPHONE NUMBERS

-Emergency telephone numbers for medical and chemical emergencies are given in Table A-21, Emergency Telephone Numbers.
+Emergency telephone numbers for medical and chemical emergencies are given in Table A-15, Emergency Telephone Numbers.
 These numbers will be displayed prominently near each site phone.

-14.8 DIRECTIONS TO MEDICAL FACILITIES
+16.8 DIRECTIONS TO HOSPITAL

-Directions to the nearest Occupational Clinic (Finger Lakes Medical Associates) and hospital (Geneva General Hospital) are shown and described in and in Figure A-11, Route to Finger Lakes Medical Associates, and Figure A-12, Route to Geneva General Hospital, respectively.
+Directions to the nearest hospital are shown and described in Figure A-4, Route to Geneva General Hospital.
 The map will be displayed in the command post and kept in every site vehicle.

-14.9 ACCIDENT INVESTIGATION AND REPORTING
+16.9 ACCIDENT INVESTIGATION AND REPORTING

-In case of an accident on-site, the SHSO, the UXOSO, or Site Manager shall be notified immediately.
-The SHSO or the UXOSO is responsible for initiating first aid and contacting off-site emergencymedical services, if necessary.
-The SHSO or UXOSO will initiate the site Emergency Response Contingency Plan, if necessary.
+In case of an accident on-site, the SHSO or Site Manager shall be notified immediately.
+The SHSO is responsible for initiating first aid and contacting off-site emergency-medical services, if necessary.
+The SHSO will initiate the site Emergency Response Contingency Plan if necessary.